AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/plugins/creating-organization-configs.md

----
-description: Sharing configuration between codebases using public config repos
----

 # Creating Organization Configs

+Sharing configuration between codebases using public config repos.

 To standardize Trunk configuration across an organization, you can create and publish a public plugins repository.